uthcode/learntosolveit/source/topcoder.rst

     printf("%i", myVar[i]); //prints element i
     }

+* Note while iterating through the vector, you use < (less than) operator.

 To resize a vector, use the resize method.::

     myVar.resize(15); //sets the size of myVar to 15